15 National Parks close to Las Vegas

 If you are short on time, you can consider taking a helicopter ride to the canyon.
 There are several helicopter tours from Las Vegas to choose from.

 The main attraction in the park is the large canyon stretching over 270 miles and showcasing some amazing geological and natural views.
-Millions of people travel to the Grand Canyon NP each year to breath in the natural beauty and experience the park for themselves.
+Millions of people travel to the Grand Canyon NP each year to breathe in the natural beauty and experience the park for themselves.
 There are a number of walking/hiking trails, viewpoints and driving scenic routes scattered throughout the park on both the north rim and south rim, ensuring that there is something for everyone.

 You can read my post on North Rim vs South Rim of the Grand Canyon